afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \begin{table}[ht]
 \centering
 \caption{Biomass (age 1+) of Eastern Bering Sea pollock as estimated by surveys 1979--2019 (millions of t).
 Note that the bottom-trawl survey data only represent biomass from the survey strata (1--6) areas in 1982--1984, and 1986.
 For all other years the estimates include strata 8--9.
-DDC indicates the values obtained from the Kotwicki et al. Density-Dependence Correction method and the VAST columns are for the standard survey area including the Northern Bering Sea (NBS) extension.}
+DDC indicates the values obtained from the Kotwicki et al. Density-Dependence Correction method and the VAST columns are for the standard survey area including the Northern Bering Sea (NBS) extension.
+BTS=Bottom trawl survey, DB=Design-based, CPE=cold pool extent, ATS=Acoustic trawl survey.}
 \label{tab:bts_abund}
 \begin{tabular}{crrrrr}
 \hline